An MIT Department Sponsors Visitor Parking

 Visitors who are not hosted by an MIT department may pay to park at an MIT lot located on the corner of Mass Ave and Vassar Street (139 Mass Ave).
 You may call 617-258-6510 for current rates and availability.

 Any parker with a valid MIT parking permit can park his/her vehicle in any parking facility on campus after 2:30 PM, Monday through Friday and all day on weekends and MIT holidays.
-Parkers with a valid MIT parking permit can park in the Main Lot after 5 PM, Monday through Friday and all day on weekends and MIT holidays.
+Please note that parking is only allowed in spots that are not otherwise reserved.

-MIT affiliates who use the facilities at the Johnson Athletics Center and the Zesiger Sports and Fitness Center can apply for an Occasional Parking Permit.The Occasional Parking Permit allows a person to park in the West Garage.
+MIT affiliates who use the facilities at the Johnson Athletics Center and the Zesiger Sports and Fitness Center can apply for an Occasional Parking permit, which allows you to park in the Albany Garage for a fee.

-A trip to the Parking and Transportation Office (W20-022) is necessary to obtain an Occasional Parking Permit.
-Please bring a completed parking application, a check for $174.00 made out to MIT, and your DAPER ID.
-You will then receive a parking permit, and your ID will be activated to access the West Garage.
+To apply, please bring a completed parking application and your DAPER ID to the Parking and Transportation Office.
+You will then receive a parking permit, and your ID will be activated to access the Albany Garage.
 A parking access card will be assigned to those without DAPER IDs.

 Please note that MIT parking permits expire on September 15th of each year.

 The Parking and Transportation Office will assist with parking arrangements for functions and special events.
-There is a $55 per hour charge with a 4 hour minimum for events that require an attendant on-site.
+There is a $80 per hour charge with a 4-hour minimum for events that require an attendant on site.

 |EVENT PARKING and attendant services|